userrails/rails_app_v800/README.md

 * Suggested to use Hotwire which by default comes on Rails8.
 But we can also use bundle Vue or ReactJS.
 * In this test app, addedd ReactJS component HelloWorld to render in HomeController
 * Note: Mixing Hotwire and ReactJS might collide each other
-* Using ReactJS, Rails API, added InventorySearch and Realtime StockLevels components to render in HomeController aka Inventory Dashboard
+* Using ReactJS, Rails API, added InventorySearch and Realtime StockLevels components to render in HomeController aka Inventory Dashboard, InventoryTrends over time graph
 * Stock notification each after 30 secs.
 *